 The System also receives insurance premium tax monies as additional employer contributions.
 The tax is considered support from a non-contributing entity and appropriated by the legislature each year based on an actuarial study.
-Non-employer contributions are recognized as revenue during the year ended December 31, 2022, and were excluded from pension expense.
+Non-employer contributions are recognized as revenue and excluded from pension expense.